Both projects and programmes introduce change to improve something.

-- Projects have solid relatively clear outcomes; programmes have aspirational goals.
+- Projects have solid relatively clear outcomes – programmes have aspirational goals.

-You now work out whether you have a project or a programme;
+You now work out whether you have a project or a programme

 Oh yes.
 The Programme Manager has to build consensus from chaos, provide clarity from ambiguity and maintain cohesion when project forces threaten to pull the programme apart.
-By this definition, the Programme Manager is a necessarily a different beast to many Project Managers.
+By this definition, the Programme Manager must work differently to many Project Managers.